Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 There are some instances where contract assignment is prohibited.
 These include:

-• If it would violate some state or federal law or statute.
+- If it violates some state or federal law or statute

 One other possible limitation of assigning a real estate sales contract is that it may not be assigned if the seller has agreed to sell to a particular buyer because of an explicit reliance on that buyer’s personal credit to cover the transaction.